ShortToGround/Kludge-Z80/README.md

 I have designed it to support 5V at 2A load (actually has 3A rated power components!) with a big chunky sliding power switch.
 This should allow the use of hard disks in the future if they are 5V-only.

 NOTE: Because my backplane board length is so long AND the system clock is supplied on the bus directly, I worry about signal reflections.
-In an earlier revision I had active termination on-board but ironically that circuit extended my signals to the point where termination was 100% required.

-Without the active termination circuit on-board it hits a "grey area" mathematically (from what I gather) where termination may or may not be needed.
-So I opted to remove the termination circuit and just implement it as a daughter card if needed later.
+So the backplane features an active termination on-board that holds all of the signals at 2.7V in a push-pull arrangement.

 ## Card List
 ### Compact Flash Card